 Other successes include the recruitment of nationally renowned destination retailer Bass Pro Shops to Port St. Lucie, a Tesla Motors electric car supercharging station, and a Golden Apple award program recognizing excellence in public schools in Port St. Lucie.

-Mayor Faiella is proud of the combined efforts of local citizens and the city’s police department, which led to a 19 percent reduction in crime in 2012.
-It was the third consecutive year the Florida Department of Law Enforcement statistics show that Port St. Lucie had the state’s lowest crime rate for a city with more than 100,000 people.
+Mayor Faiella is proud of the combined efforts of local citizens and the city’s police department, which led to a 19 percent reduction in crime in 2012, and again in 2013.
+It was the fourth consecutive year the Florida Department of Law Enforcement statistics show that Port St. Lucie had the state’s lowest crime rate for a city with more than 100,000 people.

 She also supports environmental causes that protect natural resources for future generations.
 Those projects include the installation of solar electric panels to help power the Civic Center, the city’s purchase of 3,107 acres of undeveloped farmland for future water supply needs, and a contract with Honeywell Corporation to reduce the city’s energy consumption enough to power 450 homes a year.